Descanonge/tol_colors/docs/source/colorsets.rst

 A specialized colorset for the global land classification of AVHRR data.
-An alternative to the recommended scheme given by the Department of Geography at the University of Maryland, with more subtle colors distinct in all visions.
+An alternative to the recommended scheme given by the Department of Geography at the University of Maryland, with more subtle colors, distinct in all visions.

 .. image:: /img/cset_land_cover.svg
     :alt: Land-cover colorset